Setareh Law

 How Do I Report a Car Accident to the California DMV?

 In California, you are legally required to report an accident to the DMV within 10 days if anyone was injured in the crash or if the damages exceed $1,000.
-To report your accident to the DMV, you need to fill out Form SR-1 (Report of a Traffic Accident Occurring in California).
+To report your accident to the DMV, you need to fill out Form SR-1 (Report of a Traffic Accident Occurring in California), providing details about the insurance coverage and motor vehicles involved.
 You can fill out the form by going to your local DMV, or you can have your insurance agent handle it.

 When to Consult With a Car Accident Lawyer